isbm/berrymill/doc/berrymill.8.md

 -c CONFIG, \--config CONFIG

-: Specify a configuration file other than default one.
+: Specify a configuration file other than the default one.
 Expects a configuration file as argument.
 Read more about the structure of configuration files in section [FILES](#files).